-Map of the interior of North America, engraved for Harmon’s Journal
+Map of the interior of North America, engraved for Harmon’s Journal Internet Archive

-Harmon was born in Bennington, Vermont on February 19, 1778, son of Daniel and Lucretia (Dewey) Harmon and died April 23, 1843, in Sault-au-Récollet (Montreal North), Lower Canada.
-He took as a common-law wife Elizabeth (Lizzette) Laval or Duval (ca. 1790 – 1862) in 1805, at South Branch House, Northwest Territory, British America (he legally married in 1819, at Fort William, Ontario, Canada) and had 12 children.
+Daniel Williams Harmon [1778–1843] was a fur trader and diarist.
+Harmon was born in Bennington, Vermont, and died in Sault-au-Récollet (Montreal North), Lower Canada.
+He joined the North West Company in 1800 and gradually moved westward.
+He took as a common-law wife Elizabeth (Lizzette) Laval or Duval (ca. 1790 – 1862) in 1805, at South Branch House on the South Saskatchewan River.
+They legally married in 1819, at Fort William, Ontario, and had 12 children.

-Harmon joined the North West Company in 1800 and gradually moved westward, finally arriving in New Caledonia in 1809.
+Harmon arrived in New Caledonia in 1809.
 There he served for ten years at Fort Saint James and Fort Fraser.

 The map seems largely based on Mackenzie’s map North America 1803.